Faital HF1460 Compression Driver – ES-600 Biradial Measurement Report

 -

 The CSD confirms that energy decays quickly across the band, with minimal “smearing.”
-This is excellent for clarity and transient fidelity in realistic listening or live sound scenarios.
+This is excellent for clarity and transient fidelity.

 Distortion Performance